Nosework

-Nosework (aka scent work or scent detection) is a dog sport created to mimic professional detection dog tasks.
-One dog and one handler form a team.
-The dogs must find a hidden target odor, often ignoring distractions (such as food or toys), and alert the handler.
-After the dog finds the odor they are rewarded with food or a toy.
+Nosework, also known as scent work or scent detection, is a dog sport created to emulate tasks performed by professional detection dog.
+In the sport, one dog and one handler form a team where the dog must find a hidden target odor, often ignoring distractions such as food or toys, and alert the handler once the target odor is found.

 Odors

 Dogs hunt for specific odors.
 Unlike working with professional detection dogs, all odors used in sport nosework are legal to carry and own.
 Each governing body sets their own standard for which odors are the target odors and which levels they are paired with.
-At the lower levels, a single odor would be used.
-At higher levels, two or three of the odors might mixed to create a unique combination odor.

 The odor is often dripped on a cotton swab, which is then hidden in a search area.
 The odor-dripped swab is called the 'hide'.
-Common odors include (but are not limited to): Anise, Birch, Clove, Myrrh, Pine, Thyme, Vetiver oil, and Wintergreen.
+At the lower levels, a single odor would be used.
+At higher levels, two or three of the odors might be mixed to create a unique combination odor.
+Common odors include anise, birch, clove, myrrh, pine, thyme, vetiver oil, and wintergreen.

 Elements

 An element is a specific type of search area used in nosework.
+They include: